Azure/java-aks-aca-dapr-workshop/docs/modules/9-Module/9-2-2-azure-key-vault-secrets-store-code.md

 ---
 title: Retrieve a secret in the application
-parent: Use Azure Keyvault as a secrets store
+parent: Use Azure Keyvault as a secret store
 has_children: false
 nav_order: 2
 ---

 # Part 2 - Retrieve a secret in the application

 Previously, you have created an Azure Key Vault and added the Dapr component.
 Now, you will use the secret in the application.
-If the setup of the Azure Key Vault is not done yet, please follow the instructions in `Part 1 - Setup Azure Key Vault as a secrets store`.
+If the setup of the Azure Key Vault is not done yet, please follow the instructions in `Part 1 - Setup Azure Key Vault as a secret store`.

-This bonus assignment is about using Azure Key Vault as a [secrets store](https://docs.dapr.io/operations/components/setup-secret-store/) for the `FineCollectionService` to get the license key.
+This bonus assignment is about using Azure Key Vault as a [secret store](https://docs.dapr.io/operations/components/setup-secret-store/) for the `FineCollectionService` to get the license key.

 ## Step 1: Create a secret in the Azure Key Vault for the license key